msaelices/kxmovie/readme.md

 	vc = [KxMovieViewController movieViewControllerWithContentPath:path parameters:nil];
 	[self presentViewController:vc animated:YES completion:nil];

-See KxMovieExample demo project as example of using.
+See KxMovieExample demo project as example of using (see below).

 Also, you can include kxmovie as subproject.
 Look at [kxtorrent](https://github.com/kolyvan/kxtorrent) as example.